ADAC classification criteria

 The inspection season ends in October of each year at the latest.
 This is also the time when you will be informed by e-mail about your ADAC classification.
 And this is regardless of whether an inspection has taken place at your campsite in the current year or in a previous year.

 The ADAC classifications valid for the coming season are published for the first time in the ADAC Camping Guide, which appears annually in December.
-On pincamp.de, on pincamp.ch and in the ADAC Camping App, the current classification results can be seen from January of the new year.
+On pincamp.de, on pincamp.ch and in the ADAC Camping and Pitch Guide App, the current classification results can be seen from January of the new year.

-Example: In August 2022, an inspection will be carried out on your campsite.
+Example: In August 2022, an inspection will be carried out on your pitch.
 You will receive the resulting classification result by e-mail in October 2022.
 It will appear in print for the first time in the ADAC Camping Guide 2023, which will be launched in December 2022.
-On pincamp.de, pincamp.ch and in the ADAC Camping App 2023 you can see the latest results from January 2023.
+On pincamp.de, pincamp.ch and in the ADAC Camping and Pitch Guide App, the latest results will be available from January 2023.

 An ADAC classification that you are not satisfied with does not necessarily mean that you have been rated poorly.
 Basically, the star rating represents an overall value from the five categories of sanitary facilities, grounds, supply, leisure and bathing.